thaynewk/thalidomide-co-expression/README.md

 # thalidomide-co-expression

-This project contain the R script for the analysis performed in the “Comparative genomics for thalidomide embryopathy: major divergences in anti-angiogenesis genes and further clues in Crbn-Sall4 mechanism” manuscript, under review in Frontiers in Genetics.
+This repository contain the R script for the analysis performed in the “Comparative genomics for thalidomide embryopathy: major divergences in anti-angiogenesis genes and further clues in Crbn-Sall4 mechanism” manuscript, under review in Frontiers in Genetics.

 All the data analyzed can be encountered in the GEO and the ExpressionArray databases.